 You can add members to your team by typing in their email addresses and clicking “invite”.

-Members need DNS Administrator or Super Administrator permission to be able to see and manage Virtual DNS.
+Members need DNS Administrator or Super Administrator permission to be able to see and manage the DNS Firewall.

 If you would like to additionally require two-factor authentication for all users in that organization, click on the “Organization” tab, and click “Require Two-Factor”.